Top 9 Private Wealth Management Interview Questions

 This makes sense, because when you join a private wealth management (PWM) firm you are going to be most likely joining a large investment bank like Morgan Stanley, Bank of America Merrill, UBS, Goldman Sachs, etc.

-If you look at the 2020 rankings for the top private wealth management teams, you'll see the top teams at these institutions aren't exactly mom-and-pop operations.
+If you look at the 2020 rankings or 2021 rankings for the top private wealth management teams, you'll see the top teams at these institutions aren't exactly mom-and-pop operations.
 They handle anywhere between $5bln and $30bln in assets under management.

 What this means from a practical perspective is that your interviews will be more technical - as you'd expect when interviewing at an investment bank - and professionalism along with client-centricity will be main attributes looked for.